gordonduan/erp_system/README.md

 Then visit `http://localhost:8765` to see the welcome page.

+3. Run the SQL script to create database and tables(./sql/db.sql).

 ## Update

 Since this skeleton is a starting point for your application and various files